-The Joint Region Commander is responsible for environmental permitting (Navy 2009) as of October 1, 2009.
-In addition, the Joint Region Commander will ensure regulatory requirements are adhered to and will manage, maintain, and renew all required permits.
+The JRC is responsible for environmental permitting (Navy 2009a) as of October 1, 2009.
+In addition, the JRC will ensure regulatory requirements are adhered to and will manage, maintain, and renew all required permits.

-1.2.5 Mariana Islands Range Complex
+1.2.5 Mariana Islands Range Complex (MIRC)

 A range complex is a compilation of training ranges within a defined geographic region.
 The MIRC consists of existing DoD and Service properties used for training, international air and sea space, and certain private properties within the geographical boundaries in Micronesia.
-Under an independent action, upgrades and changes to the MIRC were analyzed in a separate EIS/OEIS.
-The Guam and CNMI Military Relocation EIS is based upon the assumption that the MIRC EIS/OEIS preferred alternative represents "existing" or baseline conditions of training in the MIRC through 2015.
+Under an independent action, upgrades and changes to the MIRC are being analyzed in a separate EIS/OEIS.
+The Guam and CNMI Military Relocation EIS/OEIS is based upon the assumption that the MIRC EIS preferred alternative represents "existing" or baseline conditions of training in the MIRC through 2015.

 The geographic expanse of the MIRC is depicted in Figure 1.1-2.
-It covers approximately 501,873 square nautical miles (nm) (1,721,376 square kilometers [km]) of open-ocean and coastal areas.
-The MIRC consists of three primary components: (1) ocean surface and subsurface areas, (2) special use airspace (SUA), and (3) land training areas.
+It covers approximately 501,873 square nautical miles (nm2) (1,721,376 square kilometers [km2]) of open-ocean and coastal areas.
+The MIRC consists of three primary components: (1) ocean surface and subsurface areas, (2) Special Use Airspace (SUA), and (3) land training areas.
 The ocean surface and subsurface areas of the range complex extend from the south of Guam to north of Pagan (part of the CNMI), and from the Pacific Ocean east of the Marianas to the middle of the Philippine Sea to the west.
 The range complex includes land ranges and training areas/facilities on Guam and in the CNMI.
-The range complex includes approximately 63,000 nm (216,084 km) of SUA's and Air Traffic Control Assigned Airspaces including Warning Area 517 and Restricted Area 7201 over Farallon de Medinilla (FDM).
+The range complex includes approximately 63,000 nm2 (216,084 km2) of SUA's and Air Traffic Control Assigned Airspaces including Warning Area 517 and Restricted Area 7201 over Farallon de Medinilla (FDM).
 CNMI training locations include areas on Guam, Tinian, Saipan, FDM, and Rota.

-The complex is available for use by all branches of the Armed Services, including the Guam Army National Guard and Army Reserves (such ranges are referred to as joint use ranges).
+The complex is available for use by all branches of the Armed Services.
 Although the Marine Corps has not had a permanent presence in the Marianas, it has trained in the MIRC on a transient basis.
 The following provides a general description of the Marine Corps' current utilization of the MIRC.
 Marine Corps training within the MIRC would increase in frequency and intensity upon relocation of the Marines from Okinawa to Guam.